-Trump-Kim summit: What to watch

-Whether that historic first meeting between a sitting US president and North Korean leader proves substantive is another matter.
-And that is what the world will be waiting to learn as Trump and Kim head into the Capella Hotel on Singapore's Sentosa island.

-After shaking hands, Trump and Kim will meet one-on-one with only translators in the room before expanding the meeting to Secretary of State Mike Pompeo, chief of staff John Kelly and national security adviser John Bolton on the US side, the White House announced Monday.
-The two delegations will also hold a working lunch.
+Trump set to meet with Kim one-on-one, sets early departure

+Singapore (CNN)When President Donald Trump sits down with North Korean dictator Kim Jong Un for the first time, they will be alone -- save for a pair of interpreters.

 US and North Korean officials were still meeting on the eve of the summit in an effort to bridge the gap between the two countries on how to substantively achieve North Korean denuclearization.
-Pompeo said the delegations were "rapidly" making progress.

-But it will come down to the meeting between the two leaders.
+Secretary of State Mike Pompeo said the delegations were "rapidly" making progress, but it will come down to the meeting between the two leaders.

 "Tomorrow we will get our clearest indication to date of whether Chairman Kim Jong Un truly shares this vision," Pompeo said.